-Located in West Seattle, this 4-bed, 4 bath residence underwent a complete interior and exterior remodel including the addition of a second story and expanding the footprint both in the front and rear of the home.
+Located in West Seattle, this 4-bed, 4-bath residence underwent a complete interior and exterior remodel, including the addition of a second story and expanding the footprint both in the front and rear of the home.
 The first floor was lifted to enhance the view and the second floor was pushed out beyond the main level to create a covered deck.
-Windows have been placed strategically throughout the home, especially at the landings at both stairwells that offer nice views and to create light-filled spaces.
+Windows have been placed strategically throughout the home, especially at the landings at both stairwells that offer lovely views and create light-filled spaces.

-The main floor was also extended out the back, past the basement wall to extend the kitchen and add a living room.
-In the front, the dining room and office were bumped out, creating a very open and flexible floorplan where the entire family can hang out together.
+The main floor was also extended out the back, past the basement wall, to extend the kitchen and add a living room.
+In the front, the dining room and office were bumped out, creating a very open and flexible floorplan where the entire family could hang out together.
 A large walk-in coat closet keeps the front area tidy, and a bold powder room sits at the end of a window-lit hall.
-House extends over back deck to create a covered space with built-in ceiling heaters.
+House extends over the back deck to create a covered space with built-in ceiling heaters.
 The large 12’ sliding French doors off the living room create an indoor-outdoor feel.